Astik83/Internshop_projects/s.md

 - **Visitor Search Panel:**
   - Table of search results with sorting & pagination.
-  - Each row has an “Action” button → “View & Print Gate Pass”.
+  - Each row has an “Action” button → “View & Print Gate Pass” for the **latest visit**.

 - **Visitor Record Display:**
   - Detailed view with large `Visitor Name` and `UniqueID`.
   - Color‑coded status indicator (Green = Checked‑In, Red = Expired, Gray = Pending) (US 09).
   - **Check‑In / Check‑Out** buttons (US 06).
   - Gate pass section with **Print** button (US 05), countdown timer, and “Expired” indicator (US 11).
   - Option to send email notification upon check‑in (US 07).
+  - History of past visits (each with its own reason, dates, and duration).

 ### 2.3 System Administrator UI
 - **Dashboard:**